CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Semantic Keypoints

-After retrieving the most relevant prototype image $I_r$ annotated with semantic keypoints, we then perform a coarse-to-fine semantic keypoint matching on novel clothes.
-Given the novel clothes' RGB observation image $I_q$ and a semantic keypoint position $p_i$ on the prototype image, we first match $p_i$ to a coarse region $\Omega$ on the observation image $I_q$.
+After retrieving the most relevant prototype image $I_0$ annotated with semantic keypoints, we then perform a coarse-to-fine semantic keypoint matching on novel clothes.
+Given the novel clothes' RGB observation image $I$ and a semantic keypoint position $\pzero$ on the prototype image, we first match $\pzero$ to a coarse region $\Omega$ on the observation image $I$.
 This stage is crucial for capturing global context and avoiding local minima.
 Specifically, we employ VLM with mark-based visual prompting for coarse region proposals.
-We first mark the observation image $I_q$ with an overlaid grid, where each grid cell is indexed by a unique text label, and mark the prototype image $I_r$ with a dot on $p_i$.
-We then prompt the VLM with the marked observation and prototype image to select the grid indices corresponding to the prototype semantic keypoint position $p_i$.
-To get precise semantic keypoint positions, we then perform fine-grained keypoint matching on the region $\Omega$ with vision foundation models DINOv2~\citep{dinov2} and stable diffusion~\citep{stable-diffu}.
-Borrowing the method from \citep{semantic_matching}, we feed $I_r$ and $I_q$ into vision foundation models, respectively, and get feature maps $\mathcal{F}_r$ and $\mathcal{F}_q$.
-In this way, we can get the feature $\mathcal{F}_q(p)$ of each point $p$ on the region $\Omega$ and the prototype semantic keypoint's feature $\mathcal{F}_r(p_i)$.
-We then calculate the similarity score between them to achieve fine-grained keypoint matching:
+We first mark the observation image $I$ with an overlaid grid, where each grid cell is indexed by a unique text label, and mark the prototype image $I_0$ with a dot on $\pzero$.
+We then prompt the VLM with the marked observation and prototype image to select the grid indices corresponding to the prototype semantic keypoint position $\pzero$.
+To obtain precise semantic keypoint positions, we then perform fine-grained keypoint matching on the region $\Omega$ with vision foundation models.
+Borrowing the method from \citep{semantic_matching}, we fuse the feature maps from DINOv2~\citep{dinov2} and Stable Diffusion (SD)~\citep{stable-diffu}.
+The fused feature effectively captures both local and global information, thereby enhancing the robustness of semantic keypoint matching.
+Specifically, we feed the observation image $I$ and the prototype image $I_0$ into the fused feature extractor $\mathcal{F}(\cdot)$, which produces their corresponding fused feature maps $\mathcal{F}(I)$ and $\mathcal{F}(I_0)$.
+For each point $p \in \Omega$ on the observation image, we obtain its feature representation $\mathcal{F}(I,\, p)$, and for each prototype semantic keypoint $\pzero$, we obtain its corresponding prototype feature $\mathcal{F}(I_0,\, \pzero)$.
+We then compute the cosine similarity between $\mathcal{F}(I,\, p)$ and $\mathcal{F}(I_0,\, \pzero)$ to perform fine-grained keypoint matching:

-where $\langle \cdot, \cdot \rangle$ denotes the cosine similarity between two vectors, and $p_i^{\prime}$ is the pixel position of the matched keypoint on the observation image $I_q$ corresponding to $p_i$.
-Repeating the above keypoint matching process for all semantic keypoints $\boldsymbol{K}_{sem}$ on the prototype image, we can obtain semantic keypoints $\boldsymbol{K}_{sem}^{\prime}$ on the novel clothes.
-With pixel positions of semantic keypoints, we then calculate the 3D coordinates using the corresponding depth value on the depth image and camera parameters.
+where $\langle \cdot, \cdot \rangle$ denotes the cosine similarity between two feature vectors.
+Here, $p_i$ represents the pixel position of the matched keypoint on the observation image $I$ corresponding to the prototype keypoint $\pzero$.
+Repeating this process for all prototype semantic keypoints $\Kzero$, we obtain the matched semantic keypoints $\K$ on the novel clothes.
+With the pixel locations of these keypoints, we further compute their 3D coordinates using the corresponding depth map and camera parameters.